meinauto/meinauto-js/README.md

 dependency injection methods and listen to asynchronously autoloads by event or promise pattern.

-They can switch on to use layout files from sass generated as a module class bound autoloaded stylesheet.
+They can switch on to use layout files from [Sass][sass] generated as a module class bound autoloaded stylesheet.

 Module classes are build in a namespace struture that can be used for